-The T&E Assessment is a stop-gap solution for the 2020-2021 admission season.
-This common assessment provides families with the ability to apply to multiple schools but forgoes the burden of multiple virtual assessments.
-Instead, applicants to participating schools engage in one common assessment, the results of which are shared with schools to which the family has applied and that accept and/or require the T&E Assessment.
+The T&E Assessment, as it is commonly known, enables families to apply to multiple, participating schools but forgo the burden of multiple assessments.
+Applicants engage in one common assessment, the results of which are shared with schools to which the family has applied and that accept and/or require the T&E Assessment.

 Frequently Asked Questions